JakobBergG/Dataproject_GBM/README.md

 ## Predict using logistic regression
 An equal amount of images in both classes is ensured by randomly sampling a number of images from the _local_ recurrence class matching the amount of images in the lesser class, _distant_.

-We use logistic regression to classify whether or not a patient will have a local or distant recurrence, based on the features we have selected from the previous section.
-We run logistic regression on different models with combinations of the selected features, to see which model performs the best.
+We use logistic regression to classify whether or not a patient will have a local or distant recurrence, based on the 3 features selected in the previous section.
+We split the data into a train and test set, and run logistic regression on different models with combinations of the selected features, to see which model performs the best.
 This can be somewhat time-consuming for a lot of features.
-We split the data into a train and test set.
 We do not achieve a prediction accuracy that is higher than what we can classify as random.
-Furthermore, it does not seem from the box plots that the data is separable by a logistic regression curve.
+However this is expected as it does not seem from the box plots in the earlier section that the data is separable by a logistic regression curve; There seems to be no difference between the classes.

 The best-performing model uses all 3 features retrieved in the feature selection section with an accuracy of 48% on the test set.